 Shallot 20g, peeled and finely sliced

-Curry Paste 120g, homemade version see additional recipe
+Curry Paste 120g, homemade version (see additional recipe at the bottom!)

 Fish sauce 4 tablespoons